bmmathe/bmmathe.github.io/_posts/2016-11-14-environment-configuration-in-javascript.markdown

 There are also 4 different API environments, local, dev, QA, and production.
 The production build needs to point to one of these three API tiers depending on which environment it is deployed to.

-Development setup
+### Development setup
 React and Redux
 Webpack for to prepare the site for distribution npm for package management and tasks ava for unit testing babel for transpiling ES6 and ES7 features

-Configuration issues
+##### Configuration issues
 Our primary configuration issue was the URL for the API.
 In local mode we wanted it to be a localhost address.
 In dev we wanted to use the dev alias, qa the qa alias, and prod the production URL.
 Hardcoding the URL in the javascript files obviously wouldn't work.
-My first thought was to use webpack features to expose a Config alias.

-Using Webpack
+##### Using Webpack
-We initially had a webpack.dev.config and webpack.prod.config.
-The difference was how webpack packaged the web site.
-In dev mode it would host the site from the src folder and injected the hot reloading feature.
+We have a webpack.dev.config and webpack.prod.config.
+In dev mode the site from the src folder and a hot reloading feature is injected as a dependency.
+The production webpack config bundles and minifies the Javascript files and css.

-In prod it would minifify and bundle our js and css files.
+### First Attempt
+My first thought was to use webpack features to expose a [Config external](https://webpack.github.io/docs/configuration.html#externals).

 To add the QA settings I copied the webpack.prod.config and created a webpack.qa.config.
 The only difference was the Config external.
 Here is an example of the production external: